Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: Introduction

-To overcome these limitations, the pinching antenna system (PASS), recently proposed by DOCOMO \cite{suzuki2022pinching}, has emerged as a promising solution in the domain of flexible-antenna technologies \cite{suzuki2022pinching,10945421}.
+To overcome these limitations, the pinching antenna system (PASS), recently proposed by DOCOMO \cite{suzuki2022pinching}, has been recognized as a potential solution in the domain of flexible-antenna technologies \cite{suzuki2022pinching,10945421,zeng2025resource}.
 PASS leverages a dielectric waveguide as its transmission medium to establish adjustable LoS links with users.
 The system enables the signal radiation from any desired radiation points that are activated by implementing dielectric particles \cite{wang2025model}.
 These dielectric particles are referred to as pinching antennas (PAs), which exhibit properties similar to those of leaky-wave antennas \cite{karagiannidis2025}.
-However, in contrast to the leaky-wave based systems where the antennas are fixed in place with pre-defined locations, PAs support flexible and dynamic activation, enabling signal radiated from the dielectric waveguides to accommodate complex and varying environments.
+However, in contrast to the leaky-wave based systems where the antennas are fixed in place with pre-defined locations, PAs support flexible and dynamic activation, allowing signals radiated from dielectric waveguides to adapt effectively to complex and time-varying environments.
+This capability enables a cost-efficient and scalable MIMO implementation through the novel concept of pinching beamforming \cite{liu2025pinching}, which enhances communication performance by dynamically optimizing antenna configurations.